doktoren/blackjack-java/README.md

 blackjack-java
 ==============

-A program made for computing winning percentages in the card game Blackjack
+A program made for computing winning percentages in the card game Blackjack.

+The main method is in Blackjack.java